On the existence of powerful p-values and e-values for composite hypotheses: Introduction

+These appear to be rather fundamental questions, and our answers will be proved using recent techniques in simultaneous optimal transport, combined with classical convex geometric arguments. {A natural motivation for exactness of p-values and e-values comes from the trivial observation that, in the case of a simple null hypothesis, any non-exact p-value or e-value can be strictly improved.
+Although this is not necessarily true for composite hypotheses, the existence of such exact p-values and e-values, as well as the trade-off between exactness and power, is useful for the design of tests. }

-These appear to be rather fundamental results, and will be proved using recent techniques in simultaneous optimal transport, combined with classical convex geometric arguments.
-Note that in the characterizations for \textbf{Q1} and \textbf{Q3} above, a technical condition of joint non-atomicity will be assumed, which is essentially equivalent to allowing for extra randomization.
-Our proofs are constructive, and yields a simple iterative construction addressing \textbf{Q5}, called SHINE (Separating Hyperplanes Iteration for Nontrivial and Exact e/p-variables), that can in principle explicitly build these objects and calculate their values on a given dataset, but it seems only computationally feasible for low-dimensional settings.
+Note that in the characterizations for \textbf{(Q-exact-p)} and \textbf{(Q-general-p)} above, a technical condition of joint non-atomicity will be assumed, which is essentially equivalent to allowing for external randomization.
+Our proofs are constructive and yield a simple iterative construction addressing \textbf{(Q-power)}, called SHINE (Separating Hyperplanes Iteration for Nontrivial and Exact e/p-variables), that can in principle explicitly build these objects and calculate their values on a given dataset, but it is only computationally feasible for low-dimensional settings.

-Towards the end of the paper, we show how answers to the above two questions help answer a final related question: \begin{quote} \textbf{Q6.} Given a null $\P$ and an alternative $\Q$, can we determine if there is a nonnegative (super)martingale $M$ for $\P^\infty$ that grows to infinity under $\Q^\infty$?
-In other words, when can we find a process $M$ that is a nonnegative (super)martingale simultaneously under $P^\infty$ for every $P\in\P$ but almost surely grows to infinity under $Q^\infty$ for every $Q\in\Q$? \end{quote}
+Towards the end of the paper, we show how answers to the above two questions help answer a final related question: \begin{quote} \textbf{(Q-martingale).} Given a null $\P$ and an alternative $\Q$, can we determine if there is a nonnegative (super)martingale $M$ for $\P^\infty$ that grows to infinity under $\Q^\infty$?
+In other words, when can we find a process $M$ that is a nonnegative (super)martingale under $P^\infty$ simultaneously for every $P\in\P$, but it almost surely grows to infinity under $Q^\infty$ for every $Q\in\Q$? \end{quote}

-Before proceeding, we introduce the most important terminology used throughout the paper.
+Before proceeding, we introduce important terminology used throughout the paper.

-\paragraph{Terminology.} We define pivotal, exact, and nontrivial e- and p-variables below.
+\textbf{Terminology.} We define pivotal, exact, and nontrivial e- and p-variables below.

 \begin{enumerate} \item A random variable $X$ is \emph{pivotal} for $\P$ if $X$ has the same distribution under all $P\in \P$.

 \item A nonnegative random variable $X$ is a \emph{e-variable} for $\P$ if $\E^P[X]\le 1$ for all $P\in \P$.
 An e-variable $X$ for $\P$ is \emph{exact} if $\E^P[X]= 1$ for all $P\in \P$.
 We say $X$ is \emph{nontrivial} for $\Q$ if $\E^Q[X]>1$ for all $Q\in\Q$.
 An e-variable $X$ for $\P$ is said to have \emph{nontrivial e-power} against $\Q$ if for each $Q\in\Q$, $\E^Q[\log X]>0$.